 To formalize the notion of \emph{architecture--data support alignment} underlying $I_\text{QCLI}$, we consider a restricted IQP family whose expressive degrees of freedom are controlled by an interaction-order parameter $d$.
-Intuitively, smaller $d$ limits which parity components the model can directly parameterize, inducing an unavoidable mismatch when the target distribution places substantial Walsh--Fourier mass outside the architecture-accessible support, this mass creates a representational mismatch that cannot be removed by optimization alone.
+Intuitively, smaller $d$ limits which parity components the model can directly parameterize.
+As a result, if the target distribution places substantial Walsh--Fourier mass outside the architecture-accessible support, this mass creates a representational mismatch that cannot be removed by optimization alone.

 \begin{definition}[Order-$d$ IQP circuit] An IQP circuit is called an \emph{order-$d$} IQP circuit if its commuting Hamiltonian contains only Pauli-$Z$ strings of Hamming weight at most $d$.
 Equivalently, it has the form